This website is continually updated please come back often to check on updated news about the Clan MacLaren Society's activities.

 Creag an Tuirc

-Donald MacLaren of MacLaren and Achleskine (pictured right)
+The Chief, Donald MacLaren of MacLaren and Achleskine (pictured right)

-to visit Australia in October 2019
+visited Australia in October 2019

-Members are encouraged to book tickets now to attend the Thursday night performance on the 17th October 2019.
+Thursday night performance on the 17th October 2019.

 The Clan MacLaren Society of Australia is affiliated with the

 We welcome new members, particularly those with a connection to the name.

 A) Persons bearing or connected with the name MacLaren or MacLaurin in any of its spellings by birth, marriage or descent

 B) Persons bearing or connected with the name of any sept of the Clan in any of its spellings by birth, marriage or descent

 C) Others who may be admitted at the discretion of the the Society.

 Variations of Clan MacLaren/MacLaurin names and Septs include: